jyblue1001/jyblue1001.github.io/_posts/2024-11-30-pll-fd_design.md

 <br>

-##### **Hand-Evaluation of Div3**
+#### **Hand-Evaluation of Div3**

 Before the actual simulation of the FD, it is highly advised that the design be evaluated by hand.
 This is the best way for the designer to understand how logic works and if it matches our goal.
-Fig.26 presents an evaluation of the final Div3.
+[Fig.26](#fig26) presents an evaluation of the final Div3.
 However, it is recommended that each process step be manually evaluated individually, which I will leave as an exercise for the readers.
 A key starting point for those interested in attempting this would be setting the initial conditions for each node.
 To do this, select one node of interest and assign it an arbitrary value.
 This will allow the remaining node values to adjust according to the design’s logic configuration.
 If the design is correct, the circuit will produce a proper Div3 signal.
 Otherwise, it will converge to either a HIGH or LOW state.
 <br>

-##### **Incorporation of a NAND Gate in the Flip-Flop (FF)**
+#### **Incorporation of a NAND Gate in the Flip-Flop (FF)**

-One thing to note in fig.25 is that we embedded a NAND into the FF.
+One thing to note in [fig.25](#fig25) is that we embedded a NAND into the FF.
 This is a legitimate approach because we agreed to develop the intuition that our TSPC FF is a series of three inverters.
 The key is to have three succeeding inverting stages grouped in the same clock.
-Even though we have a NAND instead of a NOT in fig.25, it still holds the purpose of carrying a state within its device capacitance.
+Even though we have a NAND instead of a NOT in [fig.25](#fig25), it still holds the purpose of carrying a state within its device capacitance.
 <br>

-##### **Duty Cycle Considerations**
+#### **Duty Cycle Considerations**

-Another thing to note is the duty cycle of this Div3 FD, which is shown in the waveforms in fig. 24 and 26 as 66.6%.
+Another thing to note is the duty cycle of this Div3 FD, which is shown in the waveforms in [fig.24](#fig24) and [26](#fig26) as 66.6%.
 To prove that the phase and frequency distinguishing functionality is irrelevant to the duty cycle, we recall back the PFD design post.
 In that post, we explained that our PFD operates as a positive edge-detecting component.
 This means the window of interest spans from one rising edge of the signal to the next.
 Consequently, the duty cycle does not impact the functionality of this PLL’s topology, provided that the divided frequency adheres to the expected period.
 <br>

 ---

-#### **3.2.2.
+### **3.2.2.
 Design Simulation**

-##### **Comp SW FF**
+#### **Comp SW FF**

 <div id="fig27" style="text-align: center;">
   <img src="{{site.url}}/images/pll_fd_design/comp_sw_ff_div3_schematic.png" alt="comp_sw_ff_div3_schematic" style="width:90%; display: block; margin: auto;" />